powellrhys/strava-ui-streamlit/README.md

 `streamlit run Home.py`

 Data is collected via a github action.
 To trigger this action from the frontend, a github PAT token is required and should be stored under the `GITHUB_ACCESS_TOKEN` environmental variable.
-This pipeline stores all necessary data in a azure blob storage account for which an `STORAGE_ACCOUNT_CONNECTION_STRING` and `STORAGE_ACCOUNT_CONTAINER_NAME` are required.
+This pipeline stores all necessary data in an azure blob storage account for which an `STORAGE_ACCOUNT_CONNECTION_STRING` and `STORAGE_ACCOUNT_CONTAINER_NAME` are required.
 To collect data from your own account, a similar setup is required.

 ### Project Overview